-Wondering where to eat in Edinburgh?
+Wondering where to eat in Edinburgh during the Fringe?
 You’ll be spoilt for choice: the city’s food scene is thriving, with a healthy mixture of Michelin-starred restaurants, upmarket dining rooms and trendy cafés.
 Here Stuart Ralston, chef and owner of Aizle plus new restaurant Lyla, shares his favourite culinary spots, plus some top picks from the C&TH team.

 Stuart Ralston’s culinary career has taken him through some of the best kitchens in the UK, the US and the Caribbean, cooking for stars of the TV, film, music and fashion industries.
 He opened Aizle with his wife Krystal in 2014, where it made its mark as one of Edinburgh’s best loved eateries.
 There’s no traditional menu on display: instead guests are privy only to a list of ingredients which are used in the six-course tasting menu, dictated wholly by what is local and in season.
 Stuart’s menus are influenced by classical French styles and Asian cuisine, drawing inspiration from the flavours of Japan.

 Stuart also owns a restaurant in the city centre: Noto, a New York-inspired restaurant named after Stuart’s late friend Bob Noto, who took Stuart under his wing when he first arrived in the Big Apple.
 Noto offers an international repertoire of small and large dishes, with a focus on Asian and American cuisine – the menu features pork bao buns, but also fried buttermilk chicken with waffles.